 The difference between public and private college tuition is far less than many families assume, thanks to merit and need-based grants and the Tuition Assistance Grant (TAG).
 Last year, private colleges awarded more than $270 million in grants and scholarships.
 EMU’s honors program can cover half to all of tuition costs, and grants are also available children of alumni, faculty and staff.
 EMU also matches church donations toward tuition.
 Estimate your academic scholarship online now!

 Bottom line: Some 98% of students at EMU receive some type of financial assistance.
 Over $13 million in EMU funded aid was given to students in the last year!

 Myth: It’s easy for a high-income family to afford, but harder for a middle-class family.

 Reality: Now more than ever, private colleges are protecting their financial aid budgets and enrolling students from all income levels.
 In fact, national studies have shown that students attending private colleges, on average, have a similar family income as those attending public colleges.
 In Virginia, private colleges enroll a higher percentage of federal Pell Grant recipients (typically students from families with incomes of $40,000 or less) and minority students than public colleges.
 The media often cites large figures when discussing national student debt.
 They don’t mention that up to 40% of all student debt is for graduate education.

 Myth: Public or private college – there really isn’t much difference.

 Reality: Parents should compare the time it takes to graduate as well as overall graduation rates, class size, student/faculty ratio and personal attention received by students.
 Private colleges will rank favorably.

 EMU’s student/faculty ratio is 10:1, and professors serve as mentors present in many ways across campus.
-Students and faculty work together on cutting-edge research , planning university chapel and other faith gatherings, and much more.
-Required cross-cultural study (immersion in another culture) has been core to EMU’s curriculum for three decades, providing students with a life-changing lens through which to view their own development.
-These and many other components of a liberal arts education prepare students to serve and lead in a global context.
+Students and faculty work together on cutting-edge research, planning university chapel and other faith gatherings, and much more.
+Cross-cultural study has been core to EMU’s curriculum for three decades, providing students with a life-changing lens through which to view their own development.
+These components prepare students to serve and lead in a global context.